-Fuel gas pressure regulating valve

-The fuel gas feed pressure to the engine must be adjusted within a narrow, load-dependent pressure range.
+- Fuel gas pressure regulating valve The fuel gas feed pressure to the engine must be adjusted within a narrow, load-dependent pressure range.
 This adjustment will ensure that the fuel gas pressure in the engine common-rail piping fits to the load command.
 This is done by means of a pressure regulating valve that is controlled by the PCS.
-A smaller gas volume between the pressure control valve and the engine improves the response time of the system in transient conditions, such as engine load fluctuations.

-Valve block

-The 'Interim guidelines on safety for natural gas-fuelled engine installations in ships' (IGF Code) state that each item of gas-consuming equipment must be provided with a set of valves to form a double block-and-bleed function and thus ensures reliable and safe operation on fuel gas.

-Gas filter

-The filter is a full-flow unit, preventing impurities from entering the engine fuel gas system.
-The pressure drop over the filter is monitored and an alarm is activated when the pressure drop is higher than the permitted value, which is caused by a dirty filter.
+A smaller gas volume between the pressure control valve and the engine improves the response time of the system in transient conditions, such as engine load fluctuations. - Valve blockThe 'Interim guidelines on safety for natural gas-fuelled engine installations in ships' (IGF Code) state that each item of gas-consuming equipment must be provided with a set of valves to form a double block-and-bleed function and thus ensures reliable and safe operation on fuel gas. - Gas filter The filter is a full-flow unit, preventing impurities from entering the engine fuel gas system.
+The pressure drop over the filter is monitored and an alarm is activated when the pressure drop is higher than the permitted value, which is caused by a dirty filter. - Control system Readings from the sensors on the GVU as well as the opening and closing of valves are electronically or electro-pneumatically controlled by the GVU control system.
+The Local Display Unit (LDU), which is mounted on the control cabinet, indicates all valve statuses and readings from sensors.